SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/redirect.md

 title: Redirect
 estimated_read: 10
 description: |
-  Redirect is the simplest integration that lets Swedbank Pay handle the purchases, while you handle your core activities.
-When ready to pay, the payer will be redirected to a secure Swedbank Pay hosted site, authenticate the Checkout profile and select preferred payment instrument.
-Finally, the payer will be redirected back to your website after the purchase process.
+  Redirect is our simplest integration.
+Swedbank Pay handles the purchase so you can focus on your core activities.
+When ready to pay, the payer will be redirected to a secure Swedbank Pay hosted site, authenticate their Checkout profile and choose payment instrument.
+After the purchase, the payer will be redirected back to your website.
 menu_order: 200
 ---

-Below, you will see a sequence diagram showing the sequence of a Swedbank Pay checkout integration using the Redirect solution.
+Below is a sequence diagram of a Redirect integration.

 {% include alert.html type="informative" icon="info" body="
 Note that in this diagram, the Payer refers to the merchant front-end